Bloc/Webflow-BlocJams-Screencasts/06-browse-controls.md

 * changed the font style to open sans, #fff, and 12px
 * center aligned the text

+We added a rounded photo avatar along with a name label to denote who's currently using the application.
+We opted for a radius of 50% so that the photo appears as a circle, going along with today's trend.

 Now it's time to make the side bar sizzle with interactions.
 Check out how we do it:

 <center>